matomo-org/matomo-java-tracker/README.md

 | apiVersion      | 1                              |
 | responseAsImage | false                          |

 Overwrite these properties as desired.
-We strongly recommend your to determine the visitor id for every user using a unique identifier, e.g. an email address.
+We strongly recommend you to determine the visitor id for every user using a unique identifier, e.g. an email address.
 If you do not provide a visitor id, a random visitor id will be generated.

 Ecommerce requests contain ecommerce items, that can be fluently build: